What is the interview process?

 Does Steptoe have any special programs for foreign attorneys?

-Yes; the Foreign Legal Consultant Program is designed for foreign lawyers who wish to experience US legal practice before returning to their countries of origin.
+Yes, the Foreign Legal Consultant Program is designed for foreign lawyers who wish to experience US legal practice before returning to their countries of origin.
 It is not designed for lawyers seeking a permanent position in the United States.
-Accordingly, foreign legal consultants are not expected to take a US bar examination, and the period of the associateship will be limited to nine to 12 months; extensions of this period will not ordinarily be granted.
+Accordingly, foreign legal consultants are not expected to take a US bar examination, and the period of the associateship will be limited to nine to 12 months; extending this period is not ordinarily be granted.

 The foreign legal consultant salary is currently $100,000 a year.
 In many cases, the foreign lawyer may be able to mitigate tax burdens significantly as a result of agreements entered into between the United States and other nations.

 Steptoe’s multi-tiered program includes project assistants, paralegals, senior paralegals, paralegal specialists, and law clerks.
 With a paralegal-to-attorney ratio of five to 40, Steptoe paralegals provide a diverse set of skills to deliver efficient and cost-effective services to attorneys and clients.

 Steptoe utilizes our paralegals fully, and they assume many of the routine tasks that would otherwise be handled by attorneys and billed at their rates:

 - Project assistants focus on the organizational phases of litigation discovery, traveling to outside agencies, and courts, as well as performing research.

 - Paralegals perform factual research and assist with all phases of the discovery process, including trial preparation and trial attendance, or assist with our many regulatory and business practices.

 - Senior paralegals take on more complex assignments with a more general level of supervision.

 - Paralegal specialists have expertise in particular practice areas such as energy regulation, insurance litigation, and toxic tort, and work at a high level on complex matters.